 The seriousness of the accident and the amount your insurer paid out affects your rates.
 For example, a parking lot accident probably won't raise your rates as much as a T-bone accident causing serious injuries.

 You'll typically be stuck with higher insurance rates for three to five years, depending on what state you live in and your insurance company.
 Some states and insurers reduce your rate for each year you drive without a traffic violation or accident.
 To lower your rate after an accident try to:

 If you think you might be at-fault for an accident, you should talk to a car accident lawyer.
 A lawyer can help you settle your settle your case or defend you in court against a lawsuit.
 Your car insurance company might provide you with a lawyer.
-Or use Nolo's directory of auto accident lawyers to talk to a lawyer today.
+Or you can connect with a lawyer directly from this page for free.